Seddryck/Didot/docs/_docs/feature-partial.md

 1. Looks up the partial by its name
 2. Loads or renders its content
-3. Injects the rendered result into the main template at the include point
+3. Injects the rendered result into the main template at the point of inclusion

 ## Registering a Partial